ScilifelabDataCentre/serve/apps/background_tasks/README.md

 A comprehensive framework for running validation and external API tasks before app deployment.

+## Disclaimer

+This is an initial ai generated draft of the feature based on user stories for the feature.
+I think that it generally looks good, but we need to review and debug it, because from API design standpoint it looks good, but not all things work right now.

+Background tasks are actually triggered on deployment.
+But not all views work.

 ## Overview

 The background task framework provides: